Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 (2) Function within the nurse’s applicable scope of practice as set forth in section 4723.43 of the Revised Code and the rules of the board.

-(3) Practice in accordance with section 4723.481 of the Revised Code and Chapter 4723-9 of the Administrative Code if the individual holds a certificate to prescribe.
+(3) If authorized by Ohio law to prescribe, practice according to section 4723.481 of the Revised Code and Chapter 4723-9 of the Administrative Code.

-(B) When the practice of a certified nurse-midwife, certified nurse practitioner, or clinical nurse specialist is evaluated, the evaluation shall be provided by a collaborating licensed physician, podiatrist, or a nurse holding a similar current, valid certificate of authority.
+(B) When the practice of a certified nurse-midwife, certified nurse practitioner, or clinical nurse specialist is evaluated, the evaluation shall be provided by a collaborating licensed physician or podiatrist, or an advanced practice registered nurse holding a current, valid license with the same designation as the individual being evaluated.

-(C) When the practice of a certified registered nurse anesthetist is evaluated, the evaluation shall be provided by a supervising licensed physician, podiatrist, dentist or a nurse holding a similar current, valid certificate of authority.
+(C) When the practice of a certified registered nurse anesthetist is evaluated, the evaluation shall be provided by a supervising licensed physician, podiatrist, dentist or a certified registered nurse anesthetist whose license is current and valid.

 (D) A certified nurse-midwife, certified nurse practitioner, certified registered nurse anesthetist, or clinical nurse specialist may provide care within their specialty provided:

-(1) The nurse obtains education which emanates from a recognized body of knowledge relative to the nursing care to be provided;
+(1) The nurse obtains education that emanates from a recognized body of knowledge relative to the nursing care to be provided;

 (2) The nurse demonstrates knowledge, skills, and abilities necessary to provide the nursing care; and